Hazem-Atya/RabbitMQ/README.md

 # TP1_RabbitMQ
-Simple éditeur de texte collaboratif avec swing et rabbitMQ
+## Simple collaborative text editor with swing and rabbitMQ